Rayin-saber/yinrui.github.io/_pages/join us.md

 Interested individuals are encouraged to contact Dr. Rui Yin (yinrui29@gmail.com) with the following information:
 - An updated CV
-- Transcripts if applicable
+- Undergraduate and graduate transcripts
-- One-page research statement
+- One-page research statement if applicable
 - Email subject “PhD/Postdoc Application”